-There are no entry requirements to access this programme other than you must be employed or volunteering in a role where you deal directly with the delivery of customer service to internal or external customers.
+There are no entry requirements to access this program other than you must be employed or volunteering in a role where you deal directly with the delivery of customer service to internal or external customers.

-You can be assessed in the workplace or online via email by an assessor who is assigned to you.
+You can be assessed in the work place or online via email by an assessor who is assigned to you.
 You will be assessed by answering written questions in a workbook.